grizzlyware/yubikey-php/README.md

 ## Security Vulnerabilities
 If you discover a security vulnerability within this project, please contact Grizzlyware Ltd directly (contact@grizzlyware.com).
 All security vulnerabilities will be promptly addressed.

+## Credits
+Built open source by [Grizzlyware](https://www.grizzlyware.com) for the greater benefit and security of the internet.